mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 #### 1:01:00

-**Question**: Is the trick in avoiding the gap to be living emptiness and living life at the same time?
+**Question:** Is the trick in avoiding the gap to be living emptiness and living life at the same time?

-**Katagiri**: Yes.
+**Katagiri:** Yes.
 Because the gap is something you can create in movement.
 In other words, it depends on the degree of your concentration, intention.
 Do you understand?

 For instance, if I drink this cup recklessly, I can talk with you and I can drink this cup of tea.
 But if I don’t want to create a gap between this cup and I, all I have to do is keep my mouth shut and drink the cup of tea.
 That’s pretty good.
 But in our daily life, do you do this kind of practice?
 No, you don’t.
 You always have breakfast reading the newspaper, listening to the radio, and watching TV, chatting with each other.
 That is a gap.